13th Global Dialogue Platform on Anticipatory Humanitarian Action

 Could it be that the symbol of this new era of anticipatory action is an… ear?
 Meaningful change doesn’t tend to come from simplified data stories – the familiar “x number affected” – but from being invited to access the full complexity of lived experience: uncertainty-driven silence that doesn’t get captured in a survey, intangible losses that can’t be measured, and all the deep and real reasons a forecast may go ignored by a family in a vulnerable place.

-The hardest communities to hear are not always the hardest to reach – though those, too, often also go entirely unheard.
-To listen, truly, is to widen the circle of who is heard and
+The most complex communities to hear are not always the hardest to reach – though those, too, often also go entirely unheard.
+To listen, truly, is to widen the circle of who is heard and how they are heard: in which language?
+Over what span of time?
+Who is in the room, and for what purpose?

 The rainbow pathway